The Fallacy of the Aha Moment & Overnight Success in Innovation

 However, as with Post-Its, sales were quite poor in the beginning.

-It took another decade, and a change in leadership, before the company shifted to a new sales strategy that focused on allowing users to experience the product themselves before they started to see results.
+It took another decade, and a change in leadership, before they shifted to a new sales strategy that focused on allowing users to experience the product themselves before they started to see results.

 Once they doubled down on that strategy, sales picked up big time and Nespresso then quickly became the fastest growing and most profitable part of Nestlé.